minerwillyuk/simple-test/Documentation/PULL_REQUESTS.md

 ### REVIEWS

+++Conduct a Review++

 Request that one or more contributers review your code prior to a pull request being merged.
-In fact anyone with _read_ permissions can review your changes and submit a comment & status.
+In fact anyone with _read_ permissions can review your changes

+++Submit a review++

+submit a comment & status.

 Status options:
 * Comment